mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.5 =
-* New public YARPP query API
+* New public YARPP query API, which supports custom post types
 	* Documentation in the "other notes" section of the readme
 	* Changed format of `weight`, `template`, `recent` parameters in options and in optional args
 * Further main query optimization: